trezor/trezor-firmware/core/src/apps/cardano/README.md

 _Current mainnet network id:_ 1

+Since Alonzo era, network id may be included as an item in the transaction body.

 ## Key types

 In Shelley two types of keys are used.
 Payment key and staking key.
 Payment keys are derived from _m/1852'/1815'/x/[0,1]/y_ paths and are used for holding/transferring funds.
 Staking keys are derived from _m/1852'/1815'/x/2/0_ paths, thus there is only one staking key per account.
 They are used for staking operations - certificates, withdrawals.
 Shelley addresses are built from the combination of hashes of these keys.